A game writer might be your game’s secret weapon.

 We’re essentially emotional creatures.

 When we go to see a movie, even an action movie, we’re seeking a compelling tale.
 A story that engages the senses and yet feels satisfying to the soul.

-Why can’t game writing and game design linger in your memory like a classic movie?
+Why can’t game writing linger in your memory like a classic movie?

-At this game writer blog, we believe it can.
+At Game Writer Central, we believe it can.